Skip to main content

 6. Governance and Community Engagement

-• On-Chain Governance: Core blockchain also features an on-chain governance procedure that ensures transparency and inclusivity in decision-making.
-Key decisions, like changes to the on-chain parameters, adjustments to rewards and burn mechanism, etc., are made through community participation and on-chain voting, giving users a direct say in the platform’s development.
+• On-Chain Governance: The Core blockchain also features an on-chain governance process.
+Key decisions, like changes to variable on-chain parameters, adjustments to rewards and burn mechanism, etc., are made through community participation and on-chain voting, giving users a direct say in the platform’s development.

 State of the Core Ecosystem